elamaran619/amazon-quicksight-user-guide/doc_source/locate-function.md

 # locate<a name="locate-function"></a>

 `locate` locates a substring that you specify within another string, and returns the number of characters until the first character in the substring\.
-The function returns 0 if it doesn't find the the substring\.
+The function returns 0 if it doesn't find the substring\.

 ### Syntax<a name="locate-function-syntax"></a>